 From the 1970s to the 1990s the police operated 'vice squads' in an effort to manage public concerns about both parlour- and street-based sex work in the larger cities.
 Social stigma meant that many transgender people could not get legitimate employment, and some became street sex workers, mainly in Auckland and Wellington.
 On the streets, the vice squad targeted all sex workers, female, male and transgender.

 After the Massage Parlours Act was passed in 1978, undercover police officers visited parlours on a regular basis and charged women with soliciting if they offered them sexual services.
 Active police monitoring was extended from massage parlours and street-based sex work to private workers and escort agencies throughout New Zealand, and continued until the law changed in 2003.

 For many years sex workers were a socially marginalised group with little political power or influence.
 Few people championed their rights.
-From the 1970s the women's liberation movement prompted greater attention to sex workers.
-Books were published about their experiences, and sex workers began talking to one another about their work and how things could be better.
+From the 1970s the women's liberation movement saw greater attention given to sex workers.
+Books were published about their experiences, and sex workers began talking to one another about their work and how conditions could be better.

-In its mission statement, the New Zealand Prostitutes’ Collective describes itself as agitating ‘for human rights, health and well-being of all sex workers. … [The collective] is committed to working for the empowerment of sex workers, so that sex workers may have control over all aspects of their work and their lives.’1
+In its mission statement, the New Zealand Prostitutes’ Collective describes itself as agitating ‘for the rights, health, and well-being of all sex workers. … [The collective] is committed to working for the empowerment of sex workers, so that sex workers can have control over all aspects of their work and their lives.’1